Aranya2402/To-Do-List/README.md

    04)Backend (Host 5000)

       1.Install dependencies and Run backend
-            Create a .env file in the config/ directory and add:
+            Create a config.env file in the config folder and add:

                          PORT=5000